 Your entire application will be evaluated, including the completeness of your application, your Budget Justification and Career Impact statements, and the funding you are requesting.
 See our evaluation rubric for guidance on creating a quality application.

 Students are encouraged to utilize the Writing Fellows program, as well as drop-in hours at the Career Center (M-F 1:00 p.m.-4:00 p.m. when school is in session).

-Funding decisions will be returned the week of April 24th.
+Funding decisions will be emailed to applicants the week of April 23.

 All funding decisions are final, and are based on the evaluation rubric linked above.

 Receipt of Payment

-Payments are currently made in two allocations, one in June and one in early August.
+Payments are currently made in two allocations, one in June and one in July.
 Our funding sources cross over the University’s fiscal year which begins July 1.